nikeyes/monero-miner-docker/README.md

 ## Monero mining with pool

 ### How to run and stop with pool
+- IMPORTANT!
+You need between 70-90GB of free space and 7-10 hours to synchronise the entire monero blockchain.
 ```bash
 docker compose -f docker-compose-with-pool.yml  up --build